JoshSLawrence/cookiecutter/README.md

 # Cookiecutter

-A collection of my self-created cookiecutters.
+A collection of my homemade cookiecutters.

 ## Usage